botahamec/happylock/README.md

 3. circular wait (The language must enforce that every thread locks mutexes in the exact same order)
 4. partial allocation (The language must enforce total allocation)

-This library prevents #4, by requiring that all of the resources that a thread needs be locked at once.
-This is an atomic operation, so either all locks will be acquired, or none will.
+This library seeks to solve **partial allocation** by requiring total allocation.
+All the resources a thread needs must be allocated at the same time.
+In order to request new resources, the old resources must be dropped first.
+Requesting multiple resources at once is atomic.
+You either get all the requested resources or none at all.

+As an optimization, this library also often prevents **circular wait**.
+Many collections sort the locks in order of their memory address.
+As long as the locks are always acquired in that order, then time doesn't need to be wasted on releasing locks after a failure and re-acquiring them later.

 ## Example